Why It’s Great: The Darjeeling Limited

 From the large cast of local extras, to more prominent roles like Rita, The Chief Steward and The Father, almost every scene is teeming with interesting, and brilliantly performed, native characters.

-All are present and correct in the movie, and they make for an aesthetic that is instantly recognisable, and lovely to look at.
+All are present and correct in the movie, and they create an aesthetic that is both instantly recognisable and lovely to look at.
 Check out the below scene for some classic Anderson-isms:

 We expect a high standard of visual loveliness from the director, and he doesn’t let us down in Darjeeling.